cchitsiang/awesome-stars/topics.md

 - [wearebraid/vue-formulate](https://github.com/wearebraid/vue-formulate) - ⚡️ The easiest way to build forms with Vue.
 - [Shpota/goxygen](https://github.com/Shpota/goxygen) - Generate a modern Web project with Go and Angular, React or Vue in seconds 🚀
 - [rematch/rematch](https://github.com/rematch/rematch) - The Redux Framework
-- [antonreshetov/massCode](https://github.com/antonreshetov/massCode) - This repository is outdated and new version of massCode is available! https://github.com/massCodeIO/massCode.
+- [antonreshetov/massCode](https://github.com/antonreshetov/massCode) - This repository is outdated and no longer maintained.
+A new version of massCode is available! https://github.com/massCodeIO/massCode.
 A free and open source code snippets manager for developers.
 - [Gerapy/Gerapy](https://github.com/Gerapy/Gerapy) - Distributed Crawler Management Framework Based on Scrapy, Scrapyd, Django and Vue.js
 - [Tencent/Hippy](https://github.com/Tencent/Hippy) - Hippy is designed for Web developer to easily build cross-platform and high-performance awesome apps. 👏
 - [tuandm/laravue](https://github.com/tuandm/laravue) - Admin dashboard for enterprise Laravel applications built by VueJS and Element UI https://laravue.dev